- Choose the right Draft Beer Machine for your home

 - The cooling capacity of the Beer Tap

-- Storage of a Beer Keg Dispenser
+- Storage of a Draft Beer Machine

 - Advantages when buying a Beer Dispenser on Klarstein

-The taste of a draught beer is different compared to that of canned or bottled beer, and you certainly don't have to be an expert to notice that.
+The taste of a draught beer or draft beer is different compared to that of canned or bottled beer, and you certainly don't have to be an expert to notice that.
 Those who really know about beer are even less willing to make compromises and dream of refreshing beer exactly like you get in a pub, savouring all its taste and creaminess.

 How to do it then?
 Beer culture has made great strides in recent years, both in terms of production and consumption, and today it is possible to buy a beer dispenser without having to spend a fortune.
 Whether you are looking for a beer keg dispenser to keep in the kitchen, or a more professional model like an electric beer dispenser or beer dispenser with cooler to use for your parties and BBQs with friends?
 No problem!
 Klarstein offers you different models of beer dispensers, all easy to install with a modern design and different capacities, so you can enjoy your favourite beer whenever you like.